konradczenczek/appcode-live-templates/README.md

 # appcode-live-templates
-Collection on live templates for AppCode
+Collection of live templates for AppCode

 ### wself
 Insert weak reference to self.